 I am a big college basketball fan.
 I live in arguably the best area for college basketball in the country, the Raleigh/Durham area of North Carolina.
-In this area, we have powerhouses in Men’s college basketball, Duke University and the University of North Carolina.
+In this area, we have powerhouses in Men's college basketball, Duke University, and the University of North Carolina.
 There is also NC.
-State University, who used to be more of a powerhouse than they are now.
+State University, which used to be more of a powerhouse than they are now.

 I am a Duke basketball fan, thus I dislike the UNC Tarheels, and I wasn't overly thrilled that the UNC Men's basketball team won the championship.
 Duke and UNC are staunch rivals, and Duke, while having the more talented team didn't live up to expectations and lost in the second round of the NCAA tournament.

 There is one positive aspect in my opinion with UNC winning the championship in 2017.
 UNC didn't have what is referred to as "One and Done" players.
 That term was popularized after superstar-type players only spend one year in college and then jump to the professional ranks.